-The Professional Science Master's Program in Collaboration with the Engineering Professional Master's Program offer an intense preparation for incoming foreign students that starts in the summer with assigned reading and study preparation, and continues with a two-day Cultural Workshop before orientation week starts at Rice.
+The Professional Science Master's Program offers an intense preparation for incoming foreign students that starts in the summer with assigned reading and study preparation, and continues with a two-day Cultural Workshop before orientation week starts at Rice.

 Services and resources: